-⭐️ nice UI but it intermittently freezes your machine, and sometimes corrupts your data in other open apps
+⭐️ OK UI but it intermittently freezes your machine, and sometimes corrupts your data.

 It also supports mercurial, which is nice if increasingly irrelevant.
-It has excellent interactive rebase support, by far the best out of everything detailed here.
-But it might crash half way through said rebase.
+It has excellent interactive rebase support.
+But it often crashes half way through said rebase.

 On macOS it leaks file handles, which they claim is an upstream macOS bug, and while I do believe them that Apple has done a bad thing, the developer’s management of this issue is also a bad thing.
 Since that bug dates to 2011, as far as Apple is concerned, clearly most other developers on the macOS platform have found more efficacious workarounds than blaming someone else via snarky links to bug trackers.
 Atlassian “solving” their clients’ problems by complaining and buck-passing might work if this were a hilarious cosmetic quirk, but in fact, the side-effects of said bug can include, in my own experience, significant data loss and file corruption, even in other applications that are nothing to do with SourceTree; when your whole system goes down the sinkhole of file handle exhaustion, everything goes very bad.
 Who would leave a bug in their software that destroys Who would leave a bug in their software that destroys client data and brings down their systems unfixed for more than 5 years?
 Someone who you should not trust.

 TBD.
 A VS Code plugin.
 Does… some stuff?
 Clashes somewhat with inbuilt git support VS Code and in rying to work out the interrlation I got bored, so have not really investigated properly.

 git-cola is open-source, in python.
 Haven’t used.